Project Status (Hint: It's Complicated)

 More about the city agency responsible for the project

-Denver’s Department of Transportation and Infrastructure (DOTI) has been planning the Alameda Lanes Repurposing Project, which will significantly and unnecessarily modify E Alameda Avenue between S Grant and S Franklin Streets—affecting the West Wash Park, East Wash Park, and Country Club neighborhoods, as well as many commuters.
+Denver’s Department of Transportation and Infrastructure (DOTI) has been planning the Alameda Lanes Repurposing Project, which will significantly and unnecessarily modify E Alameda Avenue between S Grant and S Franklin Streets—affecting residents in the Wash Park neighborhoods as well as many commuters.

-Click here to view DOTI's webpage with information about the project.
-(Scroll down and click on "Alameda Lanes Repurposing Project" to see details.)
-The "project materials" provided to the public are quite difficult to decipher; our coalition has met in-person with DOTI staff to better understand the specifics.
+Click here to view DOTI's webpage about the project.
+Our coalition has met in-person with DOTI staff to better understand the specifics.

 How will Virginia Ave. be impacted?